 No display/blank screen

 To re-seat the GPU, first check the back of your case and see if there is either a sliding bracket with 2 screws, or a single hinged bracket with 1 screw.
 If you see a bracket, you will need to loosen that screw and move the bracket in order to expose the GPU screws.
 After you have moved the bracket, or if your case does not have a bracket on the back of the case, open the side panel (usually glass) and remove the screw(s) mounting the GPU onto the bracket on the left side with a Phillips-head screwdriver.
 Press plastic tab on the right side of the motherboard slot that the GPU is inserted to in order to release the card, with your finger or carefully with the screwdriver tip.
 Once the card is released, slowly rock the GPU back and forth horizontally towards yourself to remove the GPU.
 Reinsert it, making sure it is firmly secured.
 You should hear or see the plastic tab lock back into place.
 Reinsert the screws and close the bracket if necessary.

-You will hear 1 click for each side that is correctly inserted, 2 clicks total.
 If you have more than one RAM module, check each one at a time in order to isolate the defective component.
 You can also re-seat a single RAM module in a different slot to see if the original slot is the culprit.

 Check to see the power cable is securely plugged into the power supply unit (PSU) in the back of the computer and into a powered outlet or surge protector.
 Check another outlet or surge protector if possible.